 Lower School Music

-5th Grade Music: Instrument Exploration (Half Year) and Choir (Half Year)
+5th Grade Music: Instrument Exploration (Half Year) and Ukulele Instrument Exploration (Half Year)

 Middle School Music

 In Sixth Grade Choir, students learn to practice proper techniques for healthy, successful singing.
 Students work on posture, breath control, ear training, basic musicianship skills, reading music, and performance habits.
 From exercises that promote tuning the voice to daily warm-ups that require students to master the physicality of singing, students grow their knowledge of their voices and the skill of singing with others.
 Sixth-grade choir students prepare for a performance at Spring Fine Arts Night and use this performance as an opportunity to showcase what they’ve learned.